Converting industrial buildings into art

 Beechmont pollinator garden

 Another MSD-owned parcel of vacant land—where deep below the surface is a large sewer interceptor pipe—is now home to a pollinator garden in the Beechmont Neighborhood.
-In May, the Jefferson County Soil and Water Conservation District, in partnership with the Beechmont Neighborhood Association, kicked off the installation of the garden bringing new life to the third-of-an-acre property.
-The two groups have agreed to maintain the property.
+The third-of-an-acre site is maintained by the Jefferson County Soil and Water Conservation District in partnership with the Beechmont Neighborhood Association.